autocrypt/autocrypt/doc/faq.rst

 We played with capabilities in a previous design.
-We decided against them because they require the MUA to keep the information who announced Autocrypt and who they requested keys from and that is complicated for multi-device settings, in particular.
+We decided against them because they require the MUA to keep the information who announced Autocrypt and who they requested keys from.
+This is particularly complicated in multi-device settings.

 Why also RSA3072 and not only Curve 25519 keys?
 -----------------------------------------------